 Cues and Cards in Kanban

-In Kanban, visual cues are used to trigger actions.
-These cues often come in the form of Kanban cards.
-Each card represents a task within the system.
+In Kanban, visual cues trigger actions.
+These cues often take the form of Kanban cards, each representing a task within the system.

 The card’s position on the board shows the task’s progress.